openc/openc_bot/README.md

 sqlite clients available, or alternatively you can use the command line - `sqlite3 path/to/my/database.db` Check to see for any obvious issues before submitting your bot.

+See the [Working with sqlite](#working-with-sqlite) section for examples on how you can analyse and agregate your data to check for issues.

 ### Documentation, documentation, documentation

 You often learn a lot about a domain whilst working on a scraper and it's important that this is saved with the bot.